It’s no joke, mom: Florida teen arrested in school threat

-The boy said he was joking.
-The mother insisted he’s just a kid.
-She confirmed there’s a gun in the house, but insisted her boy wouldn’t use it.

-“This is the world we live in, where people think it’s funny to say I’m going to go to school and kill someone,” one of the deputies says.
+“This is the world we live in, where people think it’s funny to say I’m going to go kill people at school,” the deputy adds, before taking the boy to juvenile detention.
+“He made the charge, he’s going to face the consequences.”

 Sign up for Daily Newsletters